BillowLabs/lab/README.md

 To use Mavens Mate and GitHub:

-Add a "New Project" in Mavens Mate linked to the Salesforce instance.
+1. Add a "New Project" in Mavens Mate linked to the Salesforce instance.

-THEN

-In a terminal session, navigate to the new project folder and enter the following:
+2. In a terminal session, navigate to the new project folder and enter the following:

 ```bash
 git init